Rockhampton City

 AreaSearch assessment of residential development drivers sees a low level of activity in Rockhampton City, placing the area among the bottom 25% of areas assessed nationally

-In FY-26, there have been $44.2 million in commercial approvals, indicating high levels of local commercial activity.
-When compared to the Rest of Qld, Rockhampton City maintains similar construction rates per person, supporting market stability aligned with regional patterns, although recent construction activity has eased.
-Recent development comprises 14.0% standalone homes and 86.0% medium and high-density housing, creating more affordable entry points for downsizers, investors, and first-home buyers.
-This shift from the area's existing housing composition (currently 76.0% houses) reflects decreasing availability of developable sites and changing lifestyles.
-The estimated population per dwelling approval is 479 people, reflecting its quiet development environment.
+This year, $44.2 million in commercial approvals have been registered, indicating strong local business investment.
+Compared to the rest of Queensland, Rockhampton City maintains similar construction rates per capita, suggesting market stability aligned with regional trends, although recent activity has eased slightly.
+Current construction consists of 14.0% standalone homes and 86.0% medium and high-density housing, providing more affordable entry points for downsizers, investors, and first-home buyers.
+This shift from the area's existing housing composition (currently 76.0% houses) reflects decreasing developable sites and changing lifestyles.
+The estimated population per dwelling approval is 479 people, indicating a quiet development environment.

-Future projections indicate Rockhampton City adding 59 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating further population growth beyond current projections.
+Future projections anticipate Rockhampton City adding 59 residents by 2041.
+Based on current development patterns, new housing supply should meet demand, offering favourable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development